vscode-neovim/vscode-neovim/CONTRIBUTING.md

 2. From the dev tools console (run the `Developer: Toggle Developer Tools` vscode command to see the console) by enabling the `vscode-neovim.logOutputToConsole` setting.

+    - If you ran the extension from the `Run Extension` button (see above), you can also view logs in the `Debug Console` of your original VSCode window, but you will still need to enable `vscode-neovim.logOutputToConsole`.

 3. From a log file of your choosing, by configuring the `vscode-neovim.logPath` setting.

-VSCode, by default will only show messages at the "Info" level or above, but than can be changed by running the command `Developer Set Log Level...` -> `vscode-neovim` and selecting the desired log level.
+VSCode, by default, will only show messages at the "Info" level or above, but than can be changed by running the command `Developer Set Log Level...` -> `vscode-neovim` and selecting the desired log level.
 You can also do this by clicking the gear icon in the output pane, with `vscode-neovim` selected.